What to Serve With Italian Sausage Sandwiches?

 Image credit: food.com

 Italian sausage sandwiches are all about the meat, which is fine!
-But are you looking for what to serve with Italian sausage sandwiches?
+But are you looking for what to serve with them?

 To round out your meals with a few veggie-based dishes, here are some delicious additions to consider when serving up Italian sausage on rolls or buns.

-Any of these sides would pair perfectly with Italian sausage sandwiches, whether they’re served with pasta dishes or on their own as side dishes.
+Any of these sides would pair perfectly with Italian sausage sandwiches, whether served with pasta dishes or as side dishes.

 Your palate won’t miss the meat at all!
 These are what to serve with Italian sausage sandwiches.